Primer

 Everything you need to know to start looping.

-Learning Ukrainian can be overwhelming at first - a new alphabet, tons of vocabulary, and grammar that doesn't exist in English.
-You actually need to know quite a bit just to speak and understand a little.
+Learning Ukrainian can be overwhelming at first — a new alphabet, tons of vocabulary, and grammar that doesn't exist in English.
+You actually need to know a lot just to speak and understand a little.

 This primer is designed to "front-load" you with basic but essential information that will make the early days of learning Ukrainian smoother and more enjoyable.